CrashCortez/vitadock-vlc/README.md

 ```
 6 - (Optional) If you want to use [Putty](https://www.putty.org/), here is a quick [tutorial](https://youtu.be/h3_zNvAvJtE).
 ---------
-Enable SSH on the pi, if you want to use a pc and putty.
+Enable SSH on the pi, so you can use a PC and Putty, to input these commands.
 ---------

 # Setup VLC for Vita Streaming